themuffinator/muffmode/README.md

 - EyeCam spectating, smooth with aim prediction
 - Many more features, see release changelogs for more info!

+## Deathmatch Refinements
+- Intermission pre-delay: a one second intermission pre-delay means you can see your winning frag or capture before final scores (no damage is taken or additional scoring during this delay).
+- Minimum respawn delay: a short respawn delay helps avoid accidental respawning and creates a smoother transition.
+- Kill beeps and frag messages highlight your frags.
+- Sudden death: matches go into sudden death whilst scores are tied.

 ## Gameplay Balance Changes
 * Plasma Beam DM damage reduced from 15 to 10.
 * Railgun: restored to 150 damage in campaigns, rail knockback is now equal to damage*2 (no difference in DM).